Below is a list of the most common questions and issues grant applicants bring to us. This FAQ also details some strategies for successful proposals.

 What is the average amount of a grant?
 Is there a range of grant amounts the Foundation will consider?

 There is no pre-established limit for grants.
 The Foundation generally makes larger grants, often for 2 to 4 years duration, for initiatives with pan-Canadian scope.
 We generally do not make small, short-term grants to local projects.
-See the section "Granting Priorities" and the grants database for more detail on the size and scope of the Foundation's grants.
+Please review our "Granting Priorities" and the grants database for more detail on the size and scope of the Foundation's grants.

 Can proposals be submitted in French?